Monday, March 21, 2005

 At any rate.
 I had an amusing thought while reading all of this, that English writing Venezuelan bloggers, all doing it for free as far as it is known, have contributed in forcing the Chavez government to speed up its campaign of self promotion.
 As far as this blogger knows the English language sites and people defending Chavez consistently over time seem all supported by his agents, directly or indirectly at least from what has been reported and even admitted by the government such as Sunday's expediente.
 However all the bloggers opposing his misrule are doing so from free sites or dirt cheap sites that they can afford themselves without any grant.
 And at the expense of their own free time.
 They do most of the work single handedly whereas chavismo has to line a battery of journalists (?).
 From the Expediente it seems that apparently Chavez is not getting his money worth...

-2 comments:
+No comments:

 Comments policy:

-1) Comments are moderated except for the first day of the post publication where they will appear immediately.
-If you comment after the first day it may take up to a day or two for your note to appear.
+1) Comments are moderated after the sixth day of publication.
+It may take up to a day or two for your note to appear then.

-2) Your post will appear if you follow the following rules.
-If you wrote in the open window period, I will be ruthless in erasing any comment that do not follow these rules, as well as those who replied to that off rule comment.
+2) Your post will appear if you follow the basic polite rules of discourse.
+I will be ruthless in erasing, as well as those who replied to any off rule comment.